-Horizons Foundation offers a diverse range of grant opportunities to support the LGBT community and other causes consistent with our mission.
+Horizons Foundation offers a diverse range of grant opportunities to support the LGBTQ community and other causes consistent with our mission.
 Horizons’ portfolio of grant programs is dynamic, as new programs are continually developed to bring resources to specific issues.
 If you do not see a current funding opportunity for your nonprofit’s work in this section, you may want to return to this site in the future, as new opportunities will appear as they become available.
-If you have questions about any of these programs, please contact Francisco O. Buchting, Director of Grantmaking & Community Initiatives, at (415) 398.2333, ext.
-116 or firstname.lastname@example.org.
+If you have questions about any of these programs, please contact Francisco O. Buchting, Vice President of Grants, Programs, and Strategic Initiatives, at (415) 398.2333, ext.
+116 or [email protected].

 Current Funding Programs